 Seattle Vs. Vancouver: For Visitation

 Most travelers going to a new city spend some time exploring the destination either pre or post-cruise.
-Both Seattle and Vancouver are amazing northwest cities to visit, with some similarities.
-Both sit on the Pacific coast with almost identical weather.
+Both Seattle and Vancouver sit on the Pacific coast with almost identical weather.

-Travelers to Seattle enjoy various activities, from the Pike Street Market and Museum of Pop Culture to amazing views from the Space Needle.
+Seattle activities are plentiful, from the Pike Street Market and Museum of Pop Culture to amazing views from the Space Needle.
 US passport holders may prefer Seattle because there’s no need to exchange currency.

 But Vancouver, rated as one of the top cities in the world, offers so much more.
 TripAdvisor rated Vancouver’s Stanley Park as the best city park globally, beating New York’s Central Park.